Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/databricks/sample4_ci_cd/README.md

 #### 2.4.1 Repository setup

-The bash script below is to ccreate a standalone git repository.
-You need to [create a project in Azure DevOps and create a reporsitory in the project](https://docs.microsoft.com/en-us/azure/devops/organizations/projects/create-project?view=azure-devops&tabs=preview-page).
-And replace the **[your repo url]** in the code below with [your reporsitory url](https://docs.microsoft.com/en-us/azure/devops/user-guide/code-with-git?toc=%2Fazure%2Fdevops%2Frepos%2Ftoc.json&bc=%2Fazure%2Fdevops%2Frepos%2Fbreadcrumb%2Ftoc.json&view=azure-devops).
+The bash script below is to create a standalone git repository.
+You need to [create a project in Azure DevOps and create a repository in the project](https://docs.microsoft.com/en-us/azure/devops/organizations/projects/create-project?view=azure-devops&tabs=preview-page).
+And replace the **[your repo url]** in the code below with [your repository url](https://docs.microsoft.com/en-us/azure/devops/user-guide/code-with-git?toc=%2Fazure%2Fdevops%2Frepos%2Ftoc.json&bc=%2Fazure%2Fdevops%2Frepos%2Fbreadcrumb%2Ftoc.json&view=azure-devops).

 ```bash
 git clone https://github.com/Azure-Samples/modern-data-warehouse-dataops.git